Introduction to Emerson - Video

-Emerson Investment Management has been providing customized wealth planning and advice and investment management for successful families and small institutions since 1985.
+Emerson Investment Management has been providing customized investment management and wealth planning for successful families and small institutions since 1985.
 Our clients benefit from a coordinated wealth plan, estate plan and investment portfolio, a smart approach to taxes and a voice in how it is done.

 Why should Emerson Investment Management be your wealth advisor?